benmcgarvey/benmcgarvey.com/src/content/the-first-post.md

 _I like things which are small, simple and effective.
 Which is why I like svelte, and why I chose it for my site._

 _The source code can be found [here](https://github.com/benmcgarvey/benmcgarveysvelte)._
-## What's in a name?

-The final note for this intro blog is to mention the name, "failing-gracefully".

-I didn't choose it just for the cool pun.
-Only _partially._ It's a goal: fail, gracefully.

-In my opinion, Failure is necessary and expected in the pursuit of anything.
-Failure should be embraced and welcomed.
-It's an invaluable opportunity to learn and develop character.

-Learning how to fail, and how to recover from failure is essential to both being a good developer, and a good human.
-I hope this blog reflects that.